 Does your car require yet another expensive repair?
-If you’re tired of sinking all your savings into your vehicle, but you’re not sure whether trading it in would be in your best interest, there are several factors you can consider to help you decide which route to take.
+If you’re tired of sinking all your savings into your vehicle, but you’re not sure whether trading it in would be in your best interest, there are several factors you should consider.

-When it comes to deciding whether you’ll repair your current vehicle or buy a different one, you’ll want to consider the positive and negative aspects of both options.
-Before you make your choice, use the information below to help you determine whether your car is worth the cost of repairs or if it’s time for a different ride.
+When it comes to deciding whether you’ll repair your current vehicle or buy a different one, you’ll want to weigh the pros and cons of each option.
+Use the information below to help you determine whether your car is worth the cost of repairs or if it’s time for a different ride.

 The Cost of Repairs

 The cost of your vehicle’s repairs depends on numerous factors.
-Take each of these into account – as well as your vehicle’s age and how much you owe on it — to decide if it’s worth the repair or time for a replacement.
+Take each of these into account – as well as your vehicle’s age and how much you owe on it – when deciding whether to proceed with the work.

-- Repair type: Some repairs may be expected based on the age of your car.
-In these circumstances, making the repair may add years to the life of your car.
-Others could be indicative of a larger problem or be expected to only be a short-term band-aid on a larger problem.
-To find out which type of repair you’re facing, check around with local mechanics and dealership to determine an average of how much you can expect to pay and what the outcomes of the repair are expected to be.
+Repair type.
+Some repairs may be expected based on the age of your car.
+In these circumstances, having the work done may add years to its life.
+Others could indicate a larger problem or be only a short-term band-aid for a bigger issue.
+To find out which type of repair you’re facing, check with local mechanics and dealerships to determine how much you can expect to pay and what the outcome of the repair is expected to be

-- Dealer vs. mechanic: Where you take your vehicle to get serviced will also factor into its repair cost.
+Dealer vs. mechanic.
+Where you take your vehicle to get serviced will factor into its repair cost.
 Parts and labor are typically more affordable at independent mechanic shops, but a dealer may be more knowledgeable regarding your specific vehicle brand.
-Check with each about their experience with your particular repair and make sure they guarantee their work.
+Check with each about their experience with your particular repair, and make sure they guarantee their work.

-- Vehicle make and model: Finally, the make and model of your car significantly determines how much your repair will cost.
-Luxury vehicles or older cars whose parts have been discontinued will often be more expensive to repair than standard or newer models.
+Vehicle make and model.
+The make and model of your car significantly affects how much your repair will cost.
+Luxury vehicles or older cars with discontinued parts will often be more expensive to fix than standard or newer models.

 How Do I Decide Whether to Repair vs. Replace?

-The right decision will be different for each unique situation.
-The following are some questions you should ask yourself before making a repair or heading to the car lot.
+The right decision is based on your unique situation.
+Here are some questions you should ask yourself before making a repair or heading to the car lot.

 1. What Does My Warranty Cover?

-Before you agree to an expensive repair or trade in your car for a different model, check your vehicle’s warranty coverage.
+Before you agree to an expensive repair or trade in your car for a different model, review your owner’s manual and extended warranty paperwork to determine if you could take advantage of any existing coverage.
 If your car still falls under warranty, you could pay little or nothing for repairs.
-Review your owner’s manual and extended warranty paperwork to determine if you could take advantage of any existing coverage.

-If you have poor credit, you might want to take some time to raise your score before you try to purchase a car and request a loan.
-Fortunately, you can take several steps to turn around a bad credit score.
-Your score will rise over time as you eliminate your debts, pay your bills on time, and don’t open or close credit card accounts unnecessarily.
+If you feel ready to take on a loan, you’ll want to consider the state of your credit first.
+If you have poor credit, you might want to try to raise your score before applying for a new car loan.
+You can take several steps to turn around a bad credit score.
+Your score will rise as you eliminate your debts and pay your bills on time.

-3. Do the Car Repairs Cost More Than My Car is Worth?
+3. Do the Repairs Cost More Than My Car is Worth?

 Some car experts suggest the 50% rule when determining if you should repair or replace a car.
-This means moving forward with the repair if the cost is less than 50% of the value of the car and shopping for a different ride if the cost is more than 50% of the value.
-However, the price of a repair doesn’t always paint the complete picture, meaning there are many other important factors to consider when determining whether you’d be better off repairing or replacing your vehicle.
+This results in moving forward with the work if the cost is less than 50% of the vehicle’s value and shopping for a different ride if the cost is more than 50% of the value.
+The price of a repair, however, doesn’t always paint the complete picture.
+In some cases, it could increase your car’s potential value, which may impact your decision.

-If your car experienced damage due to an accident, deciding whether to repair or replace might not always be your decision to make.
+If your car was damaged in an accident, deciding whether to repair or replace might not always be your decision to make.
 Insurance companies often dictate whether they’ll pay for your car to be fixed or whether it’ll need to be totaled and replaced.
-Check with your insurance provider before making any decisions after your accident.
+Check with your insurance provider before making any decisions after an accident.

 Ways to Save on Car Repair

-If you do choose to repair your current vehicle, your next step is to make your bill as inexpensive as possible.
-Here are some tips to keep your repair budget-friendly.
+If you choose to fix your current vehicle, your next step is to make your bill as inexpensive as possible.
+Here are some tips to keep your repair budget-friendly:

-- Postpone unnecessary repairs: If a professional confirms that your vehicle can be driven safely without issue, you may decide to hold off on the repair until you’re ready to purchase a different vehicle.
+Postpone unnecessary repairs.
+If a professional confirms that your vehicle can be driven safely, you may decide to hold off on the repair.
 When it’s time to trade in your current vehicle, be honest and transparent about any known issues or needed repairs.
-Some dealerships may accept a trade-in even if it’s not in perfect working condition.
+Most dealerships will accept a trade-in, even if it’s not in perfect condition.

-- Pay for the repair with a cash rewards credit card: Get cash rewards when placing the cost of your repair on a cash rewards credit card.
-By paying with PSECU’s Founder’s Card, you can earn 1.5% or 2%* cash rewards on purchases.
+Pay for the repair with a cash rewards credit card.
+Get cash rewards when placing the cost of your repair on a cash rewards credit card.
+By paying with PSECU’s Founder’s Rewards Card, you can earn 2%* or 1.5% cash rewards on purchases.

 Finance Your New or Used Vehicle with a PSECU Auto Loan